Website accessibility

 have decided to conclude between themselves a solemn Convention which recognises and guarantees the freedom of the Church and protects the legitimate interests of the Portuguese Nation, including what regards the Catholic Missions and the Patronage of the Orient.
 [3]

-To which end, His Holiness has appointed as His Plenipotentiary His Eminence The Most Reverend Reverend Luigi Maglione, His Secretary of State,
+To this end, His Holiness has appointed as His Plenipotentiary: His Most Reverend Eminence, Cardinal Luigi Maglione, His Secretary of State,

 and the President of the Portuguese Republic has appointed as His Plenipotentiaries:

-His Excellency General Eduardo Augusto Marques, former Colonial Minister, President of the Corporative Chamber, the Grand Cross of the Military Order of Christ, Military Order of Christ, Order of St. Benedict of Aviz, and Order of the Colonial Empire;
+His Excellency, General Eduardo Augusto Marques, former Colonial Minister, President of the Corporative Chamber, Grand Cross of the Military Order of Christ, Military Order of Christ, Order of St. Benedict of Aviz, and Order of the Colonial Empire;

-His Excellency Dr. Mario de Figueiredo, former Minister of Justice and Religious Affairs, Professor and Director of the Faculty of Law of the University of Coimbra, Member of Parliament and Grand Cross of the Military Order of St. James of the Sword;
+His Excellency, Dr. Mario de Figueiredo, former Minister for Justice and Religions, Professor and Director of the Faculty of Law of the University of Coimbra, Member of Parliament and Grand Cross of the Military Order of St. James of the Sword;

 Article I

 The Portuguese Republic recognises the legal personality of the Catholic Church.
-The amicable relations with the Holy See will be ensured in the traditional form in which they were historically expressed, through an Apostolic Nuncio at the Portuguese Republic and an Ambassador of the Republic at the Holy See.
+Amicable relations with the Holy See will be ensured in the traditional form in which they were historically expressed, through an Apostolic Nuncio to the Portuguese Republic and an Ambassador of the Republic t the Holy See.

 Article II

-The Catholic Church is guaranteed free exercise of its authority: in the sphere of its competence, is entitled to exercise its prerogatives and jurisdiction with no impediment whatsoever
+The Catholic Church is guaranteed free exercise of its authority: within its sphere of competence, it is entitled to exercise its prerogatives and jurisdiction with no impediment whatsoever

-Thus, the Holy See may freely publish any directive relative to the government of the Church and in all that relates to its pastoral ministry, communicate and correspond with the Prelates, the clergy and all the Catholics of Portugal, as they can with the Holy See, without the need for prior approval of the State, for bulls and any instructions or directives of the Holy See to be published and distributed within the Country.
+Thus the Holy See may freely publish any directive relative to the government of the Church and in all that relates to its pastoral mission, communicate and correspond with the Prelates, the clergy and all the Catholics of Portugal, just as they can [communicate] with the Holy See, without the need for prior approval of the State, for bulls and any instructions or directives of the Holy See to be published and circulated within the Country.

 A similar right is granted to the Ordinaries and to the other ecclesiastical Authorities relative to their clergy and their faithful.